FarisR99/Anime4K-Encoder/README.md

 - Cleaned up code
 - Re-added NVENC support
+- Re-added 10-bit toggling support
+- Removed official support for videos with a resolution lower than FHD
 - Ability to toggle hardsubs via `--no_subtitles`
 - Use "shader" as the default mode
 - Use 3840x2160 as the default output WxH